INSTRUCTOR/EXPEDITION LEADER

 2022 was an exciting season, starting with four 10-day expeditions in Scotland aboard an Elan 434, followed by two expeditions aboard Obelix, the Garcia Exploration 45 sailing from Alaska to Haida Gwaii and a first for me, the West Coast of Vancouver Island, followed by three additional Pacific forays aboard the Garcia.

 2023 expeditions included a wide range of experience options starting with another four Scottish Isles expeditions, followed by a circumnavigation of Vancouver Island (two expeditions).
-The capper of 2023 will be two New Zealand training expeditions.
+The capper of 2023 was two New Zealand training expeditions.

-In 2024 I’m offering four 10-day training expeditions in the Scottish Islands.
-This is one of my favorite sailing areas in the world and is an unbeatable training ground.
+In 2024 & 2025 I’m offering five 10-day training expeditions in the Scottish Islands and two in New Zealand.
+These are two of my favorite sailing areas in the world and each represents an excellent training ground.

 Magazines Contributed: